The Syrian Arab Republic has not acceded to the Mine Ban Treaty.

 In late 2011, the first reports emerged of Syrian government use of antipersonnel mines in the country’s border areas.
 A Syrian official acknowledged the government had “undertaken many measures to control the borders, including planting mines.”

 In January 2016, Doctors Without Borders (Medecins sans Frontieres, MSF) reported that Syrian government forces laid landmines around the town of Madaya in Rif Dimashq governorate, some 10 kilometers from the Lebanon border.
 According to MSF, civilians trying to flee the city have been killed and injured by “bullets and landmines.”
-In October 2016, residents of Madaya claimed that the Lebanese armed group, Hezbollah, operating together with government forces laid mines around the town.
-A medical group and a media organization reported that “operating thave been laid around the edge of the town.
+In October 2016, residents of Madaya claimed that the Lebanese armed group, Hezbollah, operating together with government forces, laid mines around the town.

 In March 2016, Syrian government forces in the city of Palmyra reported that they were finding landmines planted by IS fighters.

-During a five-day investigation in Manbij in early October 2016, Human Rights Watch collected the names of 69 civilians, including 19 children, killed by improvised mines, including booby-traps, laid in schools, homes, and on roads during and after the fighting over control for the city, involving IS and the Syrian Democratic Forces (SDF)—a coalition of Kurdish, Arab, and other forces supported by the United States government.
-Nearly all the incidents documented by Human Rights Watch appeared to have been caused by victim-activated improvised explosive devices, rather than by explosives detonated by a vehicle or by remote-control.
+During a five-day investigation in Manbij in early October 2016, Human Rights Watch (HRW) collected the names of 69 civilians, including 19 children, killed by improvised mines, including booby-traps, which were laid in schools, homes, and on roads during and after the fighting over control of the city, involving IS and the Syrian Democratic Forces (SDF)—a coalition of Kurdish, Arab, and other forces supported by the United States government.
+Nearly all the incidents documented by HRW appeared to have been caused by victim-activated improvised explosive devices, rather than by explosives detonated by a vehicle or by remote-control.

 Telephone interview with Milad Atieh, Director, Department of International Organizations and Conventions, Ministry of Foreign Affairs, 29 January 2008; and interview with Mohd Haj Khaleel, Department of International Organizations and Conventions, Ministry of Foreign Affairs, Damascus, 25 February 2007.
 See also, statement of Syria, Seminar on Military and Humanitarian Issues Surrounding the Mine Ban Treaty, Amman, 19–21 April 2004.